Subscription Modal Banner

 i-Score does not determine whether your application will be approved or the interest rate banks will offer.
 However, it offers some guidance to the banks before approving a credit application.

-3 Types of Individual Credit Reports from Experian
+The Types of Individual Credit Reports from Experian

 There are three types of credit reports by RAMCI:

-How do you get your Experian report?
+How can you obtain an Experian report?

 You can visit this site and sign up for your Experian Personal Credit Report: i-Score today.